Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Kingsley-Chatham and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Kingsley-Chatham and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that prove the compliance with each Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024